-ISID's annual conference on March 15-16, 2018 aims to “unpack” the agenda of women’s empowerment in global development, with an interdisciplinary group of experts who will discuss contemporary challenges and opportunities for research, policy and practice, as well as examine some of the recent evidence on empowerment initiatives in resource-poor settings.
-The conference will focus on various challenges that confront scholars and policy makers seeking to construct policies and assess their impact on increasing women’s autonomy, voice, and/or well-being in the household, civil society, and national politics.
+ISID's 2018 annual conference on was held on March 15-16.
+The conference aimed to “unpack” the agenda of women’s empowerment in global development, with an interdisciplinary group of experts who discussed contemporary challenges and opportunities for research, policy and practice, as well as examined some of the recent evidence on empowerment initiatives in resource-poor settings.
+The conference focused on various challenges that confront scholars and policy makers seeking to construct policies and assess their impact on increasing women’s autonomy, voice, and/or well-being in the household, civil society, and national politics.
 Some of these challenges include the difficulties associated with how to measure and benchmark progress toward achieving women’s empowerment in diverse development contexts, as well as concerns that the design and implementation of women’s empowerment policies obscure their politically contested nature.
 Other challenges have to do with how to incorporate evidence of social and political backlash in assessing the impact and success of various policies.

 The conference was recorded and uploaded to ISID’s YouTube page.
 The recordings are now available!

 As part of this conference, a workshop was held on measurement of Women's Economic Empowerment with expert panelists from Fedesarrollo, the International Development Research Centre (IDRC), the International Food Policy Research Institute (IFPRI), London School of Economics and Political Science (LSE), the University of California San Diego School of Medicine, and the World Bank.
 The report is available here: ISID 2018 Conference.
 Measurement Workshop